Introduction

 Apply to All

-- This will apply the slide number to all slides.
+- This option will apply the slide number to all slides.

 Apply

-- This will apply slide number to the current slide only.
+- This option will apply the slide number to the current slide only.

 Back